DaoExpression/DaoExpression/README.md

 - God is Good but kill us all, the Devil is Bad but make us Laugth.
     - I am sure that the "Devil" is the Guardian of Paradise.
     - The one who knows, who is Good or Bad, because God can be Mad.
+- All Religious books are like books-for-children.
+    - They try to teach some basic values.
+    - They try to inform you about humans events.
+    - Sadly many readers, don't think about what they read.
+    - Sadly, most known religious books, become like "technical books"
+        - People believe that what those books describe is God will, but for everything that Human create, is Human will, not God.
+God cannot write books, humans can.
+    - Everything I describe is my sites, are about **The Style of God**, while the Style is not God.
+    - My style is to create creative content, while trying to teach.
+        - I am not a teacher and my composition is not made of letters.
+- There is a Room with one single Paint in the wall.
+    - We ask 5 persons to describe this Paint using text.
+    - At the end, we have 5 different descriptions of the same paint.
+    - Question: How many paints are in this room?

 I am working on this project, explained in the **wiki** and others audio-tracks, like music **Social Tool Kit** from the album **Emotional Signals** and the music **The Challenge** from the album **Spiritual Algorithm**, to be possible to create an Android application to be used by children and older persons.